 The payload bay is 1.2 m in diameter and 2.5 m in length, providing a large volume available to accommodate the satellite(s).

-This engine provides a nominal thrust of 30 kN with the ability to throttle down for precise orbit insertion.
+This engine provides a maximum thrust of 100 kN with the ability to throttle down for precise orbit insertion.
 To be compliant with mission requirement and space debris policy, the engine can be reignited multiple times.
 It is equipped with a bell-shaped nozzle adapted to vacuum conditions.

-Each engine provides a nominal thrust of 200 kN and peaks to 300 kN at lift-off.
-Combustion from HTPB/LOx propellants do not produce toxic fumes.
+The engine provides a maximum thrust of 700 kN.
+Combustion from HDPE/LOx propellants do not produce toxic fumes.
 The fumes are harmless for the inhabitants and wildlife surrounding the launching area.
-This booster stage engine is equipped with an aerospike nozzle to benefit from highest propulsive efficiency during ascent and atmosphere pressure variation.
+This booster stage engine is equipped with a bell-shaped nozzle to benefit from highest propulsive efficiency during ascent and atmosphere pressure variation.

 The upper stage propel the payload to the targeted orbit.
 It is powered by a single engine.
 The upper stage is designed to be capable of delivering multiple satellites on different orbits and it deorbits itself after mission completion.